DOGE and XRP Mining Roars Back as HashJ Launches Recharge Channels

 Institutional interest and market dynamics bolster rally prospects

 Institutional involvement, alongside the surge in long-term holder supply, is reinforcing Bitcoin’s bullish outlook.
 The growing participation of institutional investors provides liquidity and stability, often acting as a counterbalance to short-term speculative volatility.
-Data from Glassnode shows that approximately 73% of Bitcoin’s circulating supply is now held by long-term holders, underscoring a maturing market with reduced sell pressure.

 This dynamic, combined with positive macroeconomic factors and increasing adoption, supports the potential for Bitcoin to sustain rallies above $100,000 and possibly reach higher targets forecasted by market experts.